isomerpages/singapore-customs-cms/_businesses/Transhipping Goods/overview.md

 For permit applications involving strategic goods, please indicate “Strategic Trade Scheme (STS)” under the Customs Procedure Code (CPC) field.

-Each permit application typically costs S$2.88.
-While you may charge service fees for obtaining permits on your client's behalf, you should clearly indicate the permit application cost of S$2.88 and segregate this costs from your fees.
+Please click [here](https://www.customs.gov.sg/businesses/valuation-duties-taxes-fees/permits-documentation-and-other-fees) for more information on permits, documentation and other fees.
+While you may charge service fees for obtaining permits on your client’s behalf, you should clearly indicate the permit application cost and segregate this cost from your fees.

 ***